- There have been four reported cases of people dying from Eastern equine encephalitis disease in the United States so far this year.

 Triple E, as the disease is called, has been reported in humans this year in two states.

-Massachusetts has four cases, including one involving the death of a woman over the age of 50.
+Massachusetts has at least four cases, including one involving the death of a woman over the age of 50.
 These are the first Triple E cases in that state since 2013.

 Schaffner says that because there will probably never be a time when Triple E is eradicated, it’s smart for the public to understand what the disease is, how it happens, and what people can do to avoid contact.

 The odds of a person contracting Eastern equine encephalitis are about the same as hitting the Powerball jackpot, Schaffner notes.